unisonweb/website/src/compare-lang/unison-for-java-devs.md

 }
 ```

-Each Json type might be implemented as a subclass which implements the `toJson` method to handle its specific serialization logic:
+Each JSON type might be implemented as a subclass that implements the `toJson` method to handle its specific serialization logic:

 ```java
 class JsonBoolean extends JsonValue {